 The prize for the contest was a Samsung tablet, which would go to the best salsa that was made based on color, texture, flavor and appearance.
 I’m pretty sure I failed on all four components since I had no idea what I was doing.
 You’d think you can’t mess up salsa, but somehow, I found a way.
 I loaded my salsa with tons of jalapenos and chili pepper because I thought spicy flavors would give this salsa a nice kick to the dish.

-Apparently, all contestants had the chance to try their salsa.
+Apparently, all the contestants had the chance to try their salsa.
 Somehow I missed that and didn’t find out how spicy my salsa was until I was at home.
 Let’s just say I’m very very sorry to Patrick and Steve who had to try my salsa.
 I have a moderate tolerance for spicy foods, but my salsa was so spicy that I could feel a burn on my tongue even after I downed a glass of water!

 The story behind Quesada Burritos & Tacos